REQUEST PROGRAM INFORMATION

 Campus: Fond du Lac

-Graduates may find employment with civil engineering firms, architectural firms, contractors, surveyors, municipalities, testing facilities, mechanical and electrical design firms and public utilities.
+Graduates may find employment with civil engineering firms, architectural firms, contractors, surveyors, municipalities and public utilities.

 Statewide Median Salary for Recent Graduates